mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 make things work.
-Nevertheless, the resilient genetically engineered airplants have grown in abundance, extracting nitrogen and oxygen from the soil and distributing it into Diam Kani’s otherwise inhospitable atmosphere.
+Nevertheless, the resilient genetically engineered airplants have grown in abundance, extracting nitrogen and oxygen from the soil and distributing it into Diam Kani's otherwise inhospitable atmosphere.
-Unfortunately, the planet’s lack of a magnetic field, small size and proximity to its orange main sequence primary means oxygen generated by the airplants is bled off at a slightly slower rate than it is generated.
+Unfortunately, the planet's lack of a magnetic field, small size and proximity to its orange main sequence primary means oxygen generated by the airplants is bled off at a slightly slower rate than it is generated.
 In time, the